ademcan/react-native-wyre-sdk-demo/README.md

 ## How to use

+### Update your WyreSDK API key

+Edit the App.js file and update the apiKey value at line 34.

 ### Start Ganache

 The WyreSDK needs to communicate to a Web3 provider, for that purpose one can use the ganache-cli tool (https://github.com/trufflesuite/ganache-cli).
 Install ganache-cli and start as follow: